JosephPScott/Hydrogen-S-state-2-photon/README.md

 Efficiency can also be improved upon - particularly when plotting.
 At the moment, calling the full calculation from "Main_calculation_functions.py" for plots of polarisation or scattering rates leads to many redundnat calculations.
 The calculation of the discrete states in "Convergence_and_correctness_tests.py" could also stand significant improvement.

 ## Authors
+Joseph P. Scott

-Joseph P. Scott, Department of Physics, Durham University, Durham, UK joseph.p.scott@durham.ac.uk
+Department of Physics, Durham University, Durham, UK

+joseph.p.scott@durham.ac.uk

 ## Date